aaronzhangcanyu/aaronzhangcanyu.github.io/index.md

 a risk factors analysis of late life long-term sleep disorder, and a prediction of Titanic survivals based on a competition in [Kaggle].
-I have already achieved a distinction result for my pre-sessional course and an average distinction level for all lecture modules.
+I have already achieved a distinction result for my pre-sessional course and an average distinction level for all the lecture modules.
 At the present stage, I am working on my master dissertation and the research topic is "Clickbait Detection and Exploration on WeChat Articles".
 For further information about my project, please click [here].